Billy Ray Bates, Also Known as ‘Black Superman,’ Went From Trail Blazers Star to Prison After His Disappointing NBA Career

 In fact, Bates ultimately went from being a superstar with the Trail Blazers and even becoming known as “Black Superman” to finding himself in prison.

 Billy Ray Bates started his pro basketball career in the CBA

 Billy Ray Bates played college basketball at Kentucky State.
-His play then led to him going to the Houston Rockets in the third round of the 1978 NBA draft.
+His play led to him going to the Houston Rockets in the third round of the 1978 NBA Draft.
 However, he didn’t make the team’s roster and ended up playing in the CBA.